catherineruoxiwu/catherineruoxiwu/README.md

 - 👩🏻‍💻 **OS Enthusiast:** Contributed code to Windows OS and MIUI during my internships at Microsoft and Xiaomi.

 ### 💡 Other Interests
-- 🕶️ **HCI:** Exploring new design spaces of AR/VR software and the interection of HCI and AI.
+- 🕶️ **Human-Computer Interaction:** Exploring new design spaces of AR/VR software and the interection of HCI and AI.
 - 🔍 **Distributed Systems:** Analyzing and improving the architecture of complex large-scale software systems.

 ### 🌟 Open to New Opportunities
-- 👀 **Seeking:** Full-time Software Engineering roles for 2025.
+- 👀 **Actively Seeking:** Full-time Software Engineering roles for 2025.
 - 📄 **Resume:** [Download Here](https://github.com/catherineruoxiwu/catherineruoxiwu/blob/main/Catherine_Wu_Resume_v7.pdf)

 ### 🤝 Let's Connect!